-Cetaceans are mammals which are entirely aquatic, to learn more about cetaceans check out my other article Why are Whales Mammals, which explains more about cetaceans.
+Cetaceans are entirely aquatic mammals.
+To learn more about cetaceans, check out my other article, Why are Whales Mammals, which explains more about cetaceans.

 What Is A Mammal?

-When we traditionally think of mammals we think of domestic pets like cats and dogs, humans and even elephants.
+When we traditionally think of mammals, we think of domestic pets like cats, dogs, humans, and even elephants.

 Rarely do we think first about dolphins, perhaps because they live in the sea and many people think they are fish.